KurtRudolph/phys212/Checkpoints/checkpoint_05/checkpoint_05.md

     = \left( k\left(\frac{ q_0 q_1}{ r_{0, 1}}\right)\right)
       - \left(k \left(\frac{ q_0 q_1}{ r_{0, 1}}\right)\right) = 0\]

+## Motion of Point Charge in Electric Field

+A point charge is released from rest in a region containing an electric field.

+The charge will start to move..?

+* in a direction that makes its potential energy decrease.
+  * The charges are continually trying to achieve balance.

 ## Lecture Thoughts
 Why are the variables continually changing?
 Why does physics need to be such a giant back story?